-&lt;sup>12The model has a large number of additional auxiliary parameters that are used to map observables into their model counterparts.
+&lt;sup>13The model has a large number of additional auxiliary parameters that are used to map observables into their model counterparts.
 To conserve space, these additional parameters are reported in the Online Appendix.

-&lt;sup>13We interpolate the biannual Livingston survey observations to obtain monthly values, and only average in the observations for the quarterly SPF and SOC with the monthly BC and interpolated Livingston surveys when observations on the SPF and SOC are not missing.
+&lt;sup>14We interpolate the biannual Livingston survey observations to obtain monthly values, and only average in the observations for the quarterly SPF with the monthly BC, SOC, and interpolated-to-monthly Livingston surveys when observations on the SPF are not missing.